Blog

 Hardcopy or E-reader

 Whether you read a physically hardcopy book or use an E-reader comes down to personal preference.
-I have a friend who prefers to have the physical book in her hands, to turn the pages manually and have that book grace the bookshelf for years to come and re-reading at a later date.
+I have a friend who prefers to have the physical book in her hands, to turn the pages manually and have that book grace the bookshelf for years to come and for re-reading at a later date.

 When I discovered Kindle through my iPad, it was such a breath of fresh air.
 I could have all my books present on the one device, my own little digital library.
 When I had finished reading one book, it was simple to purchase another without having to attend a book store or wait for a delivery.
 I could read at night without needing to switch on a bedside lamp.
 I could even change the font to be larger or smaller if so desired.